 It is still possible to sue if there is a warning sign.
 While the signage may make it harder to document the premises owner’s negligence, it does not by itself keep a victim from filing a slip and fall claim.

 Only Physical Injuries are Compensate

 Some injuries are minor, but some can be so severe that they cause social and psychological as well as physical harm.
 Missed work and medical bills are one matter, but loss of quality of life or marital companionship is another.
-If a victim has suffered such losses, they and a Slip And Fall Attorney in Ottawa County may be able to make a recovery after a slip and fall.
+If a victim has suffered such losses, they and a there may be able to make a recovery after a slip and fall.

 All the Evidence Rests With the Defense